EmperorKonstantin/redis-kotlin/README.md

 ## Running the Code

 1. Ensure you have `kotlin (>=2.0)` installed locally
-1. Run `./your_program.sh` to run your Redis server, which is implemented in `src/main/kotlin/Main.kt`.
+1. Run `./amper run` to run your Redis server, which is implemented in `src/main/kotlin/Main.kt`.
+1. Output will be streamed to your terminal.

+## Test the Code

+1. Ensure you have `kotlin (>=2.0)` installed locally
+1. Run `./amper test` to run your tests, which are implemented in `test/MainTest.kt`.
 1. Output will be streamed to your terminal.